IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 ## Group Background Color

 Sketch designers like to use rectangles with a fill as backgrounds for groups or artboards.
 For this Beta release this can easily be accomplished using an Indigo-Styling Color element as shown below.
-Colors used this way must have the exact height and width of the parent and must be pinned left, top, right, and bottom as shown below.
+Colors used this way must have a height and width +- 3 of the parent shown below.
 Note the usage of color elements in the Artboard and Group below to achieve the desired results.

-> [!WARNING]
-> If the Color element is intended to be the background color it must be pinned left, top, right, and bottom, otherwise it will be treated as an element and margin errors or exceptions will occur.
+Pinning of the top, left, right, bottom is optional, a background color will be created if the above margin rule is followed.

 <img src="../images/layout_codegen_people10.png" />